arif-desu/Lyra/docs/Thejas32.md

 An initial counter value can be loaded by writing to the TIMER_LOAD Register and the counter starts decrementing from this value if the counter is enabled.

 The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the TIMER_LOAD Register.
 The counter starts to decrement again and this whole cycle repeats for as long as the counter is enabled.

+---
+# Interrupts and Exceptions

+From RISC-V ISA Vol-1 (Unprivileged) :

+- Exception : Used to refer to an unusual condition occurring at runtime associated with an instruction in the current hart.

+- Interrupt : Refers to an external asynchronous event that may cause a hart to experience unexpected transfer of control.

+## Interrupt

+Interrupts can only be enabled/ disabled on a global basis and not individually.
+There is an event/interrupt controller outside of the core that performs masking and buffering of the interrupt lines.
+The global interrupt enable is done via the CSR register `MSTATUS`.

+ET1031 **does support nested interrupt/exception handling**.
+Exceptions inside interrupt/exception handlers cause another exception, thus exceptions during the critical part of the exception handlers, i.e. before having saved the `MEPC` and `MSTATUS` register, will cause those register to be overwritten.
+Interrupts during interrupt/exception handlers are disabled by default, but can be explicitly enabled if desired.